cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 Again, the resulting limit tree will contain the result.
 You can also save the chains using the option `--saveChain`, which will then also be included in the output file.

 Exclusion regions can be made from the posterior once an ordering principle is defined to decide how to grow the contour (there is an infinite number of possible regions that contain 68% of the posterior pdf).
 Below is a simple example script that can be used to plot the posterior distribution from these chains and calculate the *smallest* such region.
-Note that in this example we are ignoring the burn-in.
-This can be added by e.g. changing `for i in range(mychain.numEntries()):` to `for i in range(200,mychain.numEntries()):` for a burn-in of 200.

 /// details | **Show example script**
 <pre class="python"><code>